Governor McMaster believes schools should have ‘School Choice Programs’

-A focus for state leaders is providing the best educational opportunities for the state’s students.
-Governor McMaster believes it’s a goal that would be achieved through letting students and parents choose the school they attend.
+A focus for state leaders is providing the best educational opportunities for students.
+Gov. McMaster believes it’s a goal that would be achieved by letting students and parents choose the school they attend.

-“We need to have the best schools in the country, part of that is to have school choice,” says Governor McMaster.
+“We need to have the best schools in the country, part of that is to have school choice,” said Gov. McMaster.
 “This school might not be the best for that child, they never are, one size can’t possibly fit all.”

 The CCSD model offers more than 30 options for students, many with unique educational opportunities.